 When we think of Japan, we think of many things.
 Karaoke, sushi, samurai, drunk Japanese businessmen, anime, Tokyo, Godzilla, Godzilla destroying Tokyo, Ken Watanabe, the rising sun, Mount Fuji, Lost in Translation starring Bill Murray and Scarlett Johansson; they’re all, without question, utterly synonymous with that red dot on a white background.
-However, for action sports enthusiasts – particularly skiers and snowboarders, Japan means powder.
+However, for action sports enthusiasts – skiers and snowboarders in particular, Japan means powder.
 Sweet, lovely, precious powder…and lots of it.

 Japan’s reputation for serving up insane amounts of snow is legendary.
 In Janurary 2015 for example, we reported that the country’s Gassan Snow Resort receives such high levels of dumpage during the traditional winter months (December-April) that it can only open its lifts between May and July.
 When you consider the widely publicised snow-related difficulties many European resorts have been having in recent years, stories such as this really do boggle the mind.